AudioLabYork/SALTE-VR-interface/README.md

 1. Create a .JSON that consolidate all the data for the listening test
 2. For people who are not familiar with coding or editing .JSON file
 3. Drag and drop interface
+4. Add flexibility (can change background, interfave and control)
-4. A safer way to create listening test
+5. A safer way to create listening test

 # Future work
 **1. Video tutorials**